d8v3h31n/peg-multimarkdown-x/README.markdown

 Markdown is a simple markup language used to convert plain text into HTML.

-MultiMarkdown is a derivative of Markdown that adds new syntax features, such as footnotes, tables, and metadata.
+[MultiMarkdown] is a derivative of [Markdown] that adds new syntax features, such as footnotes, tables, and metadata.
 Additionally, it offers mechanisms to convert plain text into LaTeX in addition to HTML.

-peg-multimarkdown is an implementation of MultiMarkdown derived from John MacFarlane's peg-markdown.
-It makes use of a parsing expression grammar (PEG), and is written in C. Once it's finished, it should be possible to compile it for any major OS.
+[peg-multimarkdown] is an implementation of MultiMarkdown derived from John MacFarlane's [peg-markdown].
+It makes use of a parsing expression grammar (PEG), and is written in C. It should compile for most any (major) operating system.

 # Installation #